Lewanja/copia_coding_challenge/weather_data.md

 table['MnT'] = table['MnT'].astype(float)
 ```

-The difference between the maximum temperature and minimum temperature is performed and a column containing the values created `table['spread']`.
+The difference between the maximum temperature and minimum temperature is performed and a column containing the results tabulated. `table['spread']`.

 ```python